jborjas31/daily-ai-v2/README.md

 - Time handling is local device time only (no time zones).
 Times are stored as `HH:MM` strings.
 - Service worker is deferred to post‑MVP; manifest/icons are present for installability.

+## Deploy

+- Static export is enabled via `next.config.ts` (`output: 'export'`).
+- Firebase Hosting deploy runs a fresh build automatically (see `firebase.json` predeploy):
+  - `firebase deploy --only hosting`
+- If deploying locally from scratch:
+  - `rm -rf .next out && npm ci && npm run build && firebase deploy --only hosting`

+## CI & Branch Protection

+- GitHub Actions pipeline runs lint, typecheck, test, and build on PRs.
+- Main branch protection requires the status check `CI / build-and-test` and branches to be up to date.
+- Optional script to enforce this via API: `.github/scripts/enforce-branch-protection.sh`.

+## Local Environment

+- Recommended Node: v20 (matches CI).
+Vitest may crash under Node 22 in some environments.
+- Sign in via email/password on `/login`.
+Guards redirect to `/login` when unauthenticated.